nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 ## Sending Request

 There are 2 ways to send the request to the user.
-Either when creating a [RelationshipTemplate]({% link _docs_integrate/requests-via-relationshiptemplates.md %}) or with a contact who already has a relationship, via a [message]({% link _docs_integrate/requests-via-messages.md %}).
+Either when creating a [RelationshipTemplate]({% link _docs_integrate/requests-via-relationshiptemplates.md %}) or with a contact who already has a Relationship, via a [message]({% link _docs_integrate/requests-via-messages.md %}).